yevgeny-shnaidman/assisted-ignition-generator/README.md

       docker run -v $(pwd)/installer_dir:/data/installer_dir  -it assisted-ignition-generator:ad6939c67c115cef7877ab7d06d72f2d06cebe0

-      if no error is printed, then the ignition files are generated in the nstaller_dir
+      if no error is printed, then the ignition files are generated in the installer_dir

 2) test specific manipulations on generated ignition.
 Currently only BMH annotations generations is checked.
 This stage must be run only after first stage
    a) change permissions of the file generated in the first stage. from installer_dir run: